 Redeeming Points With the Hilton Surpass

+No matter where you are in the world or where you want to go, there's likely a Hilton property within reach.
 After ditching its award chart, Hilton started pricing its award nights dynamically.
 Dynamic pricing means that when the cash rate is higher, so are award rates.

-If you're considering putting your newly earned welcome bonus to good use, you could spend dozens of nights with a budget-oriented Hilton redemption or a few nights with a luxury Hilton redemption.
+If you're considering putting your newly earned welcome bonus to good use, you could spend dozens of nights with a budget-oriented Hilton redemption or (maybe) a few nights with a luxury Hilton redemption.
+No matter what kind of budget you're working with, Hilton has a lot of options thanks to its massive global portfolio of hotels and resorts.

+If one thing's for sure, your Hilton Honors points can go pretty far, but you might have to do some digging and be flexible on your dates to make it happen.
 The Hilton award calendar tool can be helpful in the process of figuring out where to go, where to stay, and when to visit.
-For example, here's a look at one of Hilton's most popular redemptions, the Hilton Molino Stucky Venice.

-If one thing's for sure, your Hilton Honors points can go pretty far, but you might have to do some digging and be flexible on your dates to make it happen.
 And redeeming points in five-night increments will further stretch their value, thanks to the Hilton fifth-night free benefit on points stays for anyone with any level of elite status — which you'll have with this card.

 Application Restrictions

-American Express has a “once per lifetime” rule for welcome bonuses on its cards, but that doesn't mean you can't apply for the Hilton Surpass if you have another Hilton credit card.
+American Express generally has a “once per lifetime” rule for welcome bonuses on its cards, but that doesn't mean you can't apply for the Hilton Surpass if you have another Hilton credit card.
 As per the application page:

 “You may not be eligible to receive a welcome offer if you have or have had this Card or the Hilton Honors Amex Ascend Card or previous versions of these Cards.
 You also may not be eligible to receive a welcome offer based on various factors, such as your history with credit card balance transfers, your history as an American Express Card Member, the number of credit cards that you have opened and closed and other factors.”